Para leer esta información en español, traduzca esta página haciendo clic en el botón que dice "Select language” arriba de la página web.

 - The California Rebuilding Fund is a new program built to support California’s smallest businesses as they adapt, reopen, and recover from the effects of COVID-19.
 This program has been built in partnership with public, private, and nonprofit leaders across the state to ensure that California’s smallest businesses are able to access the resources and capital they need to get through these challenging economic times.
 More info here.

-- Do you want to move your business outside?
-The City's Escondido Business Recovery Strategy sidewalk and parking area dining and retail opportunity can help you do just that.
+- Do you want to move your retail business outside?
+The City's Escondido Business Recovery Strategy sidewalk and parking area retail opportunity can help you do just that.
 Visit this link for more information.

 - Information, news, and resources for local businesses and workers can be found here.